arey0pushpa/labmeet-ncbs/README.md

 Inspirations and thanks
 ====================================================================

-This presentation is mixture of dr. erik meijer lectures , research paper why functional progmming matters and many different blends to build an introductory presentation .

 Bodil main presentation "what every hipster should know about func prog "is configured for this presentaion with neat handwriting .